NeXT: Background

-Jobs met Paul Berg, a Nobel Laureate in chemistry, at a luncheon held in Silicon Valley to honor President of France François Mitterrand.
-Berg was frustrated by the time and expense of researching recombinant DNA via wet laboratories, and suggested that Jobs should use his influence to create a "3M computer" that is designed for higher education use.
+Jobs met Paul Berg, a Nobel Laureate in chemistry, at a luncheon in Silicon Valley held to honor President of France François Mitterrand.
+Berg was frustrated by the time and expense of researching recombinant DNA via wet laboratories, and suggested that Jobs should use his influence to create a "3M computer" that is designed for higher education.

 Jobs was intrigued by Berg's concept of a workstation and contemplated starting a higher-education computer company in late 1985, amid increasing turmoil at Apple.
 Jobs's division did not release the upgraded versions of the Macintosh computer and much of the Macintosh Office software.
 As a result, its sales plummeted, and Apple was forced to write off millions of dollars in unsold inventory.

 In 1985, John Sculley ousted Jobs from his executive role at Apple and replaced him with Jean-Louis Gassée.
 Later that year, Jobs began a power struggle to regain control over his company.
 The board of directors sided with Sculley, and Jobs took a business trip to Western Europe and the Soviet Union on behalf of Apple.

-Original NeXT team

 In September 1985, after several months of being sidelined, Jobs resigned from Apple.
 He told the board he was leaving to set up a new computer company, and that he would be taking several Apple employees from the SuperMicro division with him, but he also promised that his new company would not compete with Apple and might even consider licensing their designs to them under the Macintosh brand.

+Original NeXT team